StateMachineJunkie/AMCAPISample/README.md

 Before you can run the app, you will have to acquire your own vendor key from AMC's developer website.
 See [this](https://github.com/StateMachineJunkie/AMCAPI#setting-your-authorization-key) link for details.

+## ToDo
+- Add ability to play the trailer associated with the user-selected movie.
+- Add support for Apple's unified logger.

 ## License
 AMCAPI is released under an MIT license.
 See [License.md](https://github.com/StateMachineJunkie/AMCAPISample/blob/main/License.md) for more information.